ulfschneider/breakdown/README.md

 If you only allow specific push operations, instead of forbidding the entire pushing, you can combine the following options

-* ```pushcreate``` will only allow the creation of new issues but not the modification or deletion.
+* ```create``` will only allow the creation of new issues but not the modification or deletion of issues.
-* ```pushupdate``` will only allow updating of already existing issues, but not creation or deletion.
+* ```update``` will only allow updating of already existing issues, but not creation or deletions of issues.
-* ```pushupdateself``` will only allow updating of already existing issues where the current JIRA user is also assigned to the issue.
+* ```updateself``` will only allow updating of already existing issues where the current JIRA user is also assigned to the issue.
 In more simple terms: update only your own issues.
-* ```pushdelete``` will only allow deleting issues, but not creation or modification.
+* ```delete``` will only allow deleting issues, but not creation or modification of issues.

 For example, an option setting of

 ```
-options: pushcreate pushupdateself
+options: create updateself
 ```

 will allow to create new issues and update your own issues, but not to delete issues.